 What is SYJTP?

-The 2020 SYJTP will run for a full six weeks, beginning on June 8 and ending on July 17.
-Youth workers will be assigned to their worksites by May 15 and will contact the worksite supervisor prior to their start date.
+The Summer Youth Job Training Program will run for a whole six-week period.
+Youth workers will be assigned to their worksites and will contact the worksite supervisor before their start date.

 The 2024 SYJTP dates are June 10, 2024, through July 19, 2024.

 Summer Youth Job Training Program is funded through the American Rescue Plan Act (ARPA) for 2023 and is administered by Partners for Youth and Youth Services.
 Youth workers are compensated by the city government, while area businesses offer valuable work assignments and experience.

 The worksites' applications for hosting a youth worker for 2024 SYJTP are now open.
 Visit the link below to apply to become a worksite for 2024 SYJTP.
 The application deadline is Feb.
 28, 2024.
 Please look forward to one of two zoom worksite orientations.
 For any questions, please email Shantae Bruce at email@example.com.